|

 Herpetology Section

-The Herpetology collection holds approximately 9,000 native
+The Herpetology collection contains native

 principally from the southwestern United States, and a small

-collection of exotic reptiles from various parts of the
+component of exotic reptiles from various parts of the

 world.